neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/neuroblueprint.md

 [here](https://neuroblueprint.neuroinformatics.dev/specification.html),
 we provide a brief summary of its main features:

-- A top-level distinction splitting raw data ("rawdata") and data derived from processing the raw data ("derivatives").
+- A top-level distinction splitting raw data ("rawdata") and data derived from processing the raw data ("derivatives")
-- Hierarchical subject-session-datatype organisation, capturing a model where individual subjects undergo repeated experimental sessions
+- Hierarchical subject-session-datatype organisation
-- Subject and session folder names are formatted as key-value pairs (only "sub-" and "ses-" required).
+- Subject and session folder names are formatted as key-value pairs (only "sub-" and "ses-" required)
 - Datatype folders with fixed names (e.g. "ephys")
-- No hard specification on filenames, but recommended structure provided.
+- No hard specification on filenames, but recommended structure provided

 ### Limitations